ZoneSixGames/RoboTalk/README.md

 The RoboTalk Podcast Creator is an application that helps you generate podcast scripts based on a given topic, conduct research on the topic, and create an audio podcast from the generated script.

+## Requirements

+This application requires API keys from https://openai.com for script completion and https://elevenlabs.io for speech generation.

 ## Installation

 To run the application, follow these steps: